NextSDS Logo

 Eye contact

-IF IN EYES: Immediately flush eyes with running water for several minutes, holding eyelids open and occasionally lifting the upper and lower lids.
+Immediately flush eyes with running water for several minutes, holding eyelids open and occasionally lifting the upper and lower lids.
 Remove contact lenses if present and easy to do.
 Continue flushing until advised to stop by a Poisons Information Centre or a doctor, or for at least 15 minutes.
 Transport to hospital or doctor without delay!
-Continue to irrigate with normal saline during transport to hospital.
+Continue to irrigate with normal saline during transport to hospital. *Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

 Ingestion